MMathisLab/FreelyMovingVR4Mice/docs/training_protocols/training_protocol.md

 **Removal from Study Criteria**

-- [Optional] Animal repeatedly attempts to escape from arena (ie jumps to rim of arena more than once)
+- [Optional] Animal repeatedly attempts to escape from arena (i.e., jumps to rim of arena more than once)
 - [Optional] Animal chews through water tubing or destroys other components of the arena.